MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/Export-and-import-virtual-machines.md

 # Export and Import virtual machines

-> Applies To: Windows 10, Windows Server 2016, Microsoft Hyper-V Server 2016, Windows Server 2019, Microsoft Hyper-V Server 2019
+>Applies to: Windows Server 2022, Windows 10, Windows Server 2016, Microsoft Hyper-V Server 2016, Windows Server 2019, Microsoft Hyper-V Server 2019

 This article shows you how to export and import a virtual machine, which is a quick way to move or copy them.
 This article also discusses some of the choices to make when doing an export or import.